prasanna2005-dev/QA_generator/README.md

 ---

-## 🧠 How It Works (RAG Pipeline)
+##  How It Works (RAG Pipeline)

-1. 📄 Load PDF using PyPDFLoader
+1. Load PDF using PyPDFLoader
-2. ✂️ Split text into chunks
+2. Split text into chunks
-3. 🔢 Convert text into embeddings
+3. Convert text into embeddings
-4. 📦 Store embeddings in FAISS
+4. Store embeddings in FAISS
-5. 🔍 Retrieve relevant chunks based on query
+5. Retrieve relevant chunks based on query
-6. 🤖 Generate answer using Mistral LLM
+6. Generate answer using Mistral LLM

 ---

-## 📌 Example Use Cases
+##  Example Use Cases

-* 📜 Legal document analysis
+*  Legal document analysis
-* 🏥 Medical report Q&A
+*  Medical report Q&A
-* 📊 Research paper understanding
+*  Research paper understanding
-* 📄 Policy/insurance document querying
+*  Policy/insurance document querying

 ---

-## 🔐 Security Notes
+##  Security Notes

 * Do NOT expose `.env` file
 * API keys are stored securely using environment variables

----

-## 🚀 Future Improvements

-* ✅ Multi-document support
-* ✅ Chat history & memory
-* ✅ Highlight answers in PDF
-* ✅ Deploy on Streamlit Cloud / HuggingFace Spaces
-* ✅ Structured JSON outputs for explainability

 ---

 ## 👩‍💻 Author